IERS – Int. Earth Rotation and Reference Systems Service

 - Directing Board

-- Working Groups: WG on Site Survey and Co-location, WG on SINEX Format, and IAG/IAU/IERS Joint WG on the Consistent Realization of TRF, CRF, and EOP.
+- Working Groups: WG on Site Survey and Co-location, WG on SINEX Format, IAG/IAU/IERS Joint WG on the Consistent Realization of TRF, CRF, and EOP, and WG on the 2nd Earth Orientation Parameter Prediction Comparison Campaign.

 Some of these components (e.g., Technique Centers) may be autonomous operations, structurally independent from IERS, but which cooperate with the IERS.
 A participating organization may also function as one or several of these components (except as a Directing Board).